FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - Emotional and social context
 - Treatment response patterns
 - Thousands of unnamed factors

+The challenge presented, is to make it such that, the effect of analysis is as if it could consider all things at once.

 **The Phase Engine for Health**:
 Just as the AR Phase Engine shows will coalescence probabilities through color saturation, a Health Phase Engine could show: